Analysis | The death of Ashli Babbitt offers the purest distillation of Donald Trump’s view of justice

 A law enforcement officer defending the space fired a shot, striking Babbitt.
 She later died.

 One of the grimly fascinating aspects of the Jan.
 6 riot is how it exposed the boundaries of right-wing support for police.
 Those officers tasked with defending the building were attacked; an effort to recognize their service was later opposed by some of the House’s furthest-right members.
 The man who shot Babbitt has become a target of fury as Babbitt has increasingly been cast as something of a martyr for the day’s cause.
-Since that cause was Trumpism, Trump himself has spoken of Babbitt more and more often.
+Because that cause was Trumpism, Trump himself has spoken of Babbitt more and more often.

-At a rally in Florida over the weekend, he demanded to make public the name of the person who’d fired the bullet.
+At a rally in Florida over the weekend, he demanded to make public the name of the person who had fired the bullet.

 “People know the name.
 People know where he came from,” he said.
 “Now if that were on the other side” — meaning, not on Trump’s side — “the person who did the shooting would be strung up and hung.”